 The energy system is changing and will be increasingly complex in the future.
 The share of wind power in Danish electricity consumption was expected to increase to 50% by 2020.
 This would give rise to a range of challenges related to electrical system balance, communication, data handling, as well as electricity markets.

 As such, a need existed to develop advanced solutions for using electricity more intelligently.
 In the Danish context heat pumps provided an opportunity for integrating more wind power and other fluctuating electricity production into the energy system.

-The main purpose of the READY project was the development of a Smart Grid ready Virtual Power Plant (VPP) server that can control a large number of heat pumps.
+The main purpose of the READY project was the development of a Smart Grid ready Virtual Power Plant (VPP) server that could control a large number of heat pumps.
 In this context, a VPP server is a unit that can control thousands of consumption appliances, but seen from the operator they act as one controllable unit.

 The main aspects of the project were:

-A number of local grid companies were interviewed to provide input regarding constraints in their respective grids as well as potential communication scenarios and technologies that can be utilised to manage these congestions.
+A number of local grid companies were interviewed to provide input regarding constraints in their respective grids, as well as potential communication scenarios and technologies that can be utilised to manage these congestions.

 READY was a ForskEL project supported by Energinet.dk.
 The project team consisted of: NEAS Energy (project leader), Aalborg University, Aarhus University, Neogrid, PlanEnergi and Ea Energy Analyses.
-The activities builded on a previous project, namely Intelligent Remote Control of Individual Heat Pumps.
+The activities built on a previous project, namely Intelligent Remote Control of Individual Heat Pumps.

 Contact us for more information about our projects in Pakistan

 Contact us to find out more about our projects in Turkey.